zhigang1992/mcpcute/README.md

 This reduces the initial context from potentially hundreds of tool schemas to just 7 simple tools, and startup is instant regardless of how many MCPs you configure.

+## Cache

+mcpcute persists the discovered tool list for each MCP to disk so future runs can answer tool discovery requests without reconnecting to every server.
+The cache lives in:

+- macOS/Linux: `${XDG_CACHE_HOME:-~/.cache}/mcpcute`
+- Windows: `%LOCALAPPDATA%/mcpcute/cache`

+Override the location with `MCPCUTE_CACHE_DIR`.
+Cached entries are automatically invalidated whenever the command, arguments, or environment for a server change in `mcpcute.config.json`.

 ## Workflow Examples

 ### Discovering filesystem tools